-SSD vs HDD: Is An SSD Worth It Over An HDD?
+SSD vs HDD: Is an SSD worth it over an HDD?

 As we already said, any SSD you can get your hands on is worth it over any HDD, no matter its speed.
 Even the cheapest SSDs that come without DRAM cache are a massive improvement over any HDD.
-Remember, you only need DRAM cache if you’re doing a lot of file transfers and want to save time, or if you need consistent writing speed when transferring large files.
-If you’re a regular PC user, who mostly browses the web, watches YouTube or Netflix, plays some games, and uses their PC for word processing and occasional simple photo editing, you’ll be fine with a cheap DRAMless SSD.
+Remember, you only need DRAM cache if you’re doing a lot of file transfers and want to save time or if you need consistent writing speed when transferring large files.
+If you’re a regular PC user, who mostly browses the web, watches YouTube or Netflix, plays some games, and uses their PC for word processing and occasional simple photo editing, you’ll be OK with a cheap DRAMless SSD.

-SATA vs NVMe SSDs: Is An NVMe SSD Worth It Over A SATA SSD?
+SATA vs NVMe SSDs: Is an NVMe SSD worth it over a SATA SSD?

-For instance, while you don’t need an NVMe drive for photo and video editing per se, it can greatly help when transferring files (if you have two fast drives, otherwise the slower drive will limit the faster SSD).
+For instance, while you don’t need an NVMe drive for photo and video editing per se, it can significantly help when transferring files (if you have two fast drives, otherwise the slower drive will limit the faster SSD).
 Also, when using programs that rely on scratch and cache disks, NVMe can save you a lot of time and create a smoother workflow.
 PCIe 3/PCIe 4 NVMe drives have much lower latency compared to SATA drives.
-This is important when you need to write a bunch of random data fast while a bunch of data is accessed at the same time.
+This is important when you need to write a bunch of random data fast while a bunch of data is accessed simultaneously.
 And remember, if you want to get an NVMe drive to use exclusively as a scratch disk, you don’t need a 1TB unit.
 Smaller drives will be just fine.

 And before we move to the next topic, do your research before making a purchase.
 Certain manufacturers have swapped both SSD controllers and NAND flash used in their drives.
-The swap affected the overall performance of certain models.
+The swap affected the overall performance of specific models.
 And you don’t want to pay a price premium only to get an inferior product.

 If you require high-speed and high-capacity storage and can benefit from having a large SSD, you should get one.
-The market includes cheap, high-capacity SATA SSDs that can provide a massive improvement over regular hard drives.
+The market includes cheap, high-capacity SATA SSDs that can provide a massive improvement over traditional hard drives.
 For instance, devices such as the Samsung 870 QVO or WD Blue SATA SSD come in 4TB versions with price points that don’t put a premium on larger capacities.
 These are great for cheap SSD storage but realistically speaking, you don’t need them.

 Hard drives are still good enough for media servers and NAS builds.
-And in the latter scenario you can always get an SSD drive as a cache while keeping most of the data on HDDs.
-On the flip side, high capacity NVMe drives, especially the new PCIe 4.0 models, are still too expensive for us to consider them as value purchases.
+And in the latter scenario, you can always get an SSD drive as a cache while keeping most of the data on HDDs.
+On the flip side, high capacity NVMe drives, especially the new PCIe 4.0 models, are still too expensive for us to consider as value purchases.
 If you want to get a high-capacity PCIe 3.0 or 4.0 NVMe drive, 2TB is the upper limit where the price/capacity ratio doesn’t get launched into the stratosphere.
 This will change in the future but, at the moment, if you need a 4TB SSD, we would recommend sticking to the 2.5” SATA devices.